AjNavneet/BrandKPI_VideoAnalysis_OpenCV_TensorFlow/readme.md

-# Brand(KPIs) Exposure Video Analysis using Tensorflow
+# Brand(KPIs) Exposure using Video Analysis in Tensorflow

 ## Business Objective